Miracle on the Han River: 1963–1972: The Third Republic

-During the Third Republic, South Korea received US$800 million from Japan under property claims, and was mostly dependent on foreign aid, largely from the U.S. in exchange for South Korea's involvement in the Vietnam War.
+During the Third Republic, South Korea received US$800 million from Japan for property claims, and was mostly dependent on foreign aid, largely over US$119 billion from the United States in exchange for South Korea's involvement in the Vietnam War.
 The government used this money to accomplish a self-supporting economy, launching the Saemaeul movement in order to develop rural areas.
 The strong leadership of the government (though criticized as repressive and heavy-handed) as well as the effective use of cheap labor served as catalysts for the growth of the South Korean economy.

 1972–1981: The Fourth Republic

 During the Fourth Republic, with the government backing heavy industries, electronics and steel industries flourished.
-Another benefit of government backing was the freedom for leaders in the industrial sector to spend money without feeling constrained by a budget due to the government’s commitment to keep the business running.
+Another benefit of government backing was the freedom for leaders in the industrial sector to spend money without feeling constrained by a budget due to the government's commitment to keep the business running.
 Money subsequently came pouring into the economy as consumer confidence in heavy industries grew.

 1981–1997: Market restructuring

 By the end of 1995, South Korea had established itself as the eleventh largest economy in the world, in contrast to the bleak economic landscape at the end of the war.
 However, systemic problems remained within its political and financial systems.
 Earlier, whenever problems arose that hindered economic development, the junta harassed the wealthy for funding.
 The junta also gathered a group of high earners, who had attained their wealth due to their corrupt relations with Syngman Rhee.
 These people were known as the "illicit profiteers".

-Financial troubles mounted as Korea received short term relief from the United States when Treasury Secretary Robert Rubin and other senior officials agreed to a US$57 billion bailout package in exchange for drastic restructuring of Korea's markets.
+Financial troubles mounted as Korea received short-term relief from the United States when Treasury Secretary Robert Rubin and other senior officials agreed to a US$57 billion bailout package in exchange for drastic restructuring of Korea's markets.
 As the country came under pressure to restructure the financial sector and make it more transparent, market-oriented, and better supervised, its firms were obliged to restructure in a way that would allow international organizations to audit them.

-Around December 1996, President Kim Young-Sam announced that South Korea had gained recognition for its economy by joining the Organization for Economic Cooperation and Development, consisting of top industrial nations.
+Around December 1996, President Kim Young-sam announced that South Korea had gained recognition for its economy by joining the Organization for Economic Cooperation and Development, consisting of top industrial nations.
 President Kim then created a new labor law that retained the Federation of Korean Trade Unions, a large, state-controlled trade union, as the only officially approved labor organization for five more years, leaving the independent Korean Confederation of Trade Unions out in the cold.